Metal Gear Solid (video game): Gameplay

 Despite the switch to 3D, the game is still played primarily from an overhead perspective similar to the original 2D Metal Gear games.
 However, the camera angle will change during certain situations, such as a corner view when Snake flattens himself to a wall next to an open space, or into first-person when crawling under tight spaces or when equipping certain items such as the binoculars or a sniper rifle.
 The player can also use the first-person view while remaining idle to look around Snake's surroundings and see what is ahead of him.

 Progress is punctuated by cutscenes and radio conversations, as well as encounters with bosses.
-To progress, players must discover the weaknesses of each boss and defeat them.
+To progress, players must discover the weaknesses of each boss and defeat them, which usually yields a key card that is used to unlock different areas of the base and progress.
 Play controls and strategies can also be accessed via the Codec, a radio communication device where advice is delivered from Snake's support team; for example, the support team may chastise Snake for not saving his progress often enough, or explain his combat moves in terms of which buttons to press on the gamepad.
 The Codec is also used to provide exposition on the game's backstory.

 In addition to the main story, there is also a VR training mode in which the player can test out their sneaking skills in a series of artificially constructed environments.
 This mode is divided into three main categories (practice, time attack, and gun shooting), each consisting of ten stages.
 After completing all 30 stages, a survival mission is unlocked in which the player must sneak their way through ten consecutive stages under a seven-minute limit.

 Synopsis

 Setting

 Metal Gear Solid takes place in an alternate history in which the Cold War continued into the 1990s, ending at some point near the end of the 20th century.
-The game's events take place years after those of Metal Gear 2: Solid Snake, and form the third chapter in an overarching plot concerning the character of Solid Snake.
+The game takes place in 2005, six years after the events of Metal Gear 2: Solid Snake, and form the third chapter in an overarching plot concerning the character of Solid Snake.